 1. Muscle Activation

-If you’re looking to develop your strength and grow muscle mass, you need to understand which muscles are being engaged.
-Both exercises primarily engage your lats, trapezius, posterior deltoid, rhomboids, and also engage your biceps, spinae erector, hamstrings, and core.
+Both exercises primarily engage your lats, trapezius, posterior deltoid, rhomboids, and also engage your biceps, spinae erector, hamstrings, and core [1].
 However, the extent that they are activated is quite different depending on which exercise you perform.

 T-bar rows are designed to isolate your back and require more energy from the primary muscle groups.
 Barbell bent over rows need energy from the primary muscle groups, but engage the secondary muscle groups more thoroughly.